 Care for cancer patients when they need it most

-When cancer pain, symptoms, or side effects get worse late in the day, Allegheny Health Network (AHN) patients can now visit the Extended Hours Oncology Clinic.
+When cancer pain, symptoms, or side effects get worse late in the day, Allegheny Health Network (AHN) patients can now visit the After Hours Oncology Clinic.
 They can skip the trip to the emergency room (ER).
 This helps protect patients with compromised immune systems.
 The clinic also costs less than the ER and has shorter wait times.
 Cancer care after sundown is living proof that we put patients first.

-The first of its kind in western Pennsylvania, the Extended Hours Oncology Clinic offers specialized care Monday through Friday from 3 to 11 p.m.
+The first of its kind in western Pennsylvania, the After Hours Oncology Clinic offers specialized care Monday through Friday from 3 to 11 p.m.
 This is when cancer patients need it most.
 It is designed to provide timely care in an appropriate setting to meet their unique needs.
 Trained clinicians also take calls.

 Convenient for caregivers

 It’s especially helpful to caregivers who work during the day, according to Kara Keast.
 She has already taken her elderly father, Steve Krynak, to the clinic several times.
 He has been receiving chemotherapy for lymphoma.
 The clinic treated him for dehydration.

 “We wanted to be able to provide care for our patients when they don't feel well.
 As other urgent care providers have discovered, that often occurs when traditional offices are closed,” said Clinical Coordinator Eileen Milakovic, RN, BSN, MA, OCN.
 “It is also more convenient for working patients and caregivers who may be the transportation provider.”

 Located at West Penn Hospital’s Mellon Pavilion, the After Hours Oncology Clinic hosts a staff capable of helping patients with all types of cancer.
 The clinic is staffed by a certified registered nurse practitioner, a registered nurse, and a medical assistant.
 They are all trained in oncology and work under the direction of an oncologist.